zuozhenggh/learning-library/developer-library/microservices-with-converged-db/observability/observability.md

 2. Run the `/applyMonitorsAndExporter.sh` script.
 This will do the following...
    - Create Prometheus ServiceMonitors to scrape the Frontend, Order, and Inventory microservices.
    - Create Prometheus ServiceMonitors to scrape the Order PDB, and Inventory PDB metric exporter services.
-   - Create deployments and services for PDB metrics exporters.
+   - Create configmpas, deployments, and services for PDB metrics exporters.
-   - Create deployments and services for PDB log exporters.
+   - Create configmaps, deployments, and services for PDB log exporters.

     ```
     <copy>cd $GRABDISH_HOME/observability;./applyMonitorsAndExporter.sh</copy>